Follow-up surveillance during and after treatment for prostate cancer

 LOCALIZED PROSTATE CANCER

-Most men with newly diagnosed prostate cancer have localized disease and undergo definitive therapy with curative intent (radical prostatectomy, external beam radiation therapy [RT], brachytherapy, cryotherapy, high-intensity focused ultrasound).
-Carefully selected patients with low-risk disease may be managed with active surveillance, with definitive therapy deferred until there is evidence of progressive disease.
+Most men with newly diagnosed localized prostate cancer undergo definitive therapy with curative intent (eg, radical prostatectomy, external beam radiation therapy [RT], brachytherapy, cryotherapy, high-intensity focused ultrasound).
+Carefully selected patients with low-risk disease should be managed with active surveillance in most cases, with definitive therapy deferred until there is evidence of progressive disease.
 (See "Initial approach to low- and very low-risk clinically localized prostate cancer" and "Active surveillance for men with low-risk, clinically localized prostate cancer".)